-- If you pick up the card from discard pile you must keep it
+- If you pick up the card from the discard pile you must keep it

-- If you pick up two cards from the stock pile by mistke and see any of them- then put the bottom card card.
+- If you pick up two cards from the stockpile by mistake and see any of them- then put the bottom card.
 The next player has an option to look at the returned card and take it if needed.
-If not needed, then they must put in in the middle on the pile and continue with the next card.
+If not needed, then they must put it in the middle of the pile and continue with the next card.

 Tip:- Do not discard a card picked from stock.
 Keep it to discard later.
 This avoids giving other players information about your hand.

-In rummy, the values of each card rank is:
+In rummy, the values of each card rank are: